aswathiii426/srs-document-laboratary/STORYBOARD.md

 - Identified the System Administrator.
 - Defined the role of each stakeholder.
 - Added stakeholder requirements to the SRS document.
+## Session 5

+- Identified the functional requirements.
+- Documented the main functions of the system.